Sequence entropy tuples and mean sensitive tuples: Preliminaries

-A t.d.s. $(X, T)$ is \textit{invertible} if $T$ is a homeomorphism.
-If a closed subset $Y\subset X$ is $T$-invariant in the sense of $T(Y)\subset Y$, then the restriction $(Y, T|_Y)$ is also a t.d.s., which is referred to be a \textit{subsystem} of $(X,T)$.
-If it is clear from the context, we just write $(Y,T)$ for simplicity.
+If a closed subset $Y\subset X$ is $T$-invariant in the sense of $TY= Y$, then the restriction $(Y, T|_Y)$ (or simply write $(Y,T)$ when it is clear from the context) is also a t.d.s., which is called a \textit{subsystem} of $(X,T)$.